strawberry-graphql/strawberry-django/docs/references/django_model_types.md

 # Django Model Types

-Django Models can easily be converted in Strawberry Types with the `@strawberry_django.type` decorator
+Django Models can be converted in Strawberry Types with the `@strawberry_django.type` decorator

 ```python
 import strawberry